CDCgov/prime-reportstream/prime-router/docs/terraform.md

 -

 ## Layout
-The terraform code is layed out in the following folder structure.
+The Terraform code is laid out in the following folder structure.
 The base folder path is `/operations/app/terraform`
 ```
 operations/app/terraform